 - Use a Secure Password: When creating a wallet, it is essential to use a secure password that is difficult to guess.
 Avoid using personal information or common words.
 Instead, use a combination of upper and lower case letters, numbers, and symbols.

 - Back-Up Your Private Key: It is crucial to backup your private key in case you lose access to your device or it gets stolen.
 Write down your private key on a piece of paper and store it in a safe place, such as a safety deposit box.

-- Never Share Your Private Key: Your private key should be kept secret and never shared with anyone.
+- r Share Your Private Key: Your private key should be kept secret and never shared with anyone.
 If someone gains access to your private key, they can steal your digital assets.